bootstrapworld/data-management/architecture.md

 otherwise connected to Bootstrap and may attend training events.

-The Bootstrap data model collects data for improving the curriculum, track student academic achievement, and analyzing the relationship between changes to curriculum, training, and on-going teacher supports.
+The Bootstrap data model collects data for improving the curriculum, tracking student academic achievement, and analyzing the relationship between curriculum, training, and on-going teacher supports and the experience of teachers in the classroom.
 We hope to facilitate analysis and lead to improvements in training and curriculum, which become measurably better suited to the needs of teachers and student achievement over time.

-These relationships to outside organizations are orthogonal to the relationships to Bootstrap.
+Relationships between users and outside organizations are orthogonal to the relationships between users and Bootstrap.
 A principal could be a participant learning Data Science.
-However, the relationship to the outside organization affects how the user receives the material and our expectations of them.
+However, the relationship to the outside organization affects how the user receives and deploys the learning and our expectations of them.

-<a id="orge6cfc0f"></a>
+<a id="orgd1d12ce"></a>

 ## Goals

-<a id="org86eb1d8"></a>
+<a id="org63846f6"></a>

 ### What am I doing?